Trevbytes/Chickpeas/README.md

 - **Edit Ingredient** - This modal allows users to edit an ingredient.
 As mentioned earlier, all ingredients can be edited by users.
 However, full editing access is granted only to the creator (or admin) of the ingredient.
 - **Loading Page** - A simple loading page shown when the site is loading.
 - **Error Pages** - In case of unforseen errors these pages will help the user return to the site.
+- **Extensive Ingredient Options** - The site currently has over 950 ingredients to choose from in recipes.

 ### Features Left to Implement